 This tour has been tailored so you can see in only a few hours the most impressing and beautiful show and attractions there are in Acapulco, The High Cliff Divers, The Diego Rivera mural, The Chapel of Peace & Trouyet Cross.
-All Inclusive Tour, Admissions, Entrances included, NO charges, No sudden fees, NO surprises costs.
+All Inclusive Tour, Admissions, Entrances included, NO extra charges, No sudden fees, NO surprises costs.
 Kindly take a look at our satisfied clients are saying about our services by clicking at the TRIP ADVISOR sign.

-- $27.99 p/p SPECIAL If you are THREE or MORE as a GROUP TOUR IF YOU ARE ON THE MAIN AVENUE OF ACAPULCO. (ex.
+- $29.99 p/p SPECIAL If you are THREE or MORE travelers as a GROUP TOUR IF YOU ARE ON THE MAIN AVENUE OF ACAPULCO. (ex.
 Grand Hotel, Fiesta Americana, Hutton, etc)

 - $64.99.00 p/p BE A V.I.P.
 PRIVATE TOUR, minimum 2 Travelers